 Most conventional practitioners continue to prescribe antihistamine and mast cell stabilizing medications.
 These only help the symptoms in the short term.
 Are you tired of the physical and emotional roller coaster that comes with MCAS?
 If so, then you’re ready to dig deeper and fix the root causes.

 If you’d like to get 1-on-1 help troubleshooting which root causes are contributing to your MCAS, we can create a specific plan for you to heal.
-The next step is to book a case review with me.
+The next step is to apply, and book your initial appointment with me.
 In this session, I’ll help you discover your personal MCAS Root Causes and identify the next steps for your healing.

 This is the first step I take with all of my MCAS clients and the most critical.
 This is because once we know which of the root causes we need to attack, you’ll have the first steps to heal your immune system.

 I struggled with Mast Cell Activation Syndrome for many years.
 I tried elimination diets, medications, and supplements that never worked.
 Now that I understand how to heal from MCAS, I’m so grateful to be able to support you on your healing journey.
-I’m excited to give you help with your MCAS right now in your Case Review with MCAS Root Cause Analysis Session.
+I’m excited to give you help with your MCAS right now in your Initial Appointment.
 This will allow you to get the private 1-on-1 help that you need.

 Sending my best for your health,